learn-co-students/pokemon-scraper-v-000/README.md

 - Follow the pending RSPEC tests to get your sense of direction.

 ### BONUS
 Now that we got every pokemon we want to get them ready to fight.
 (Did you really think you and Arel weren't going to have a battle after capturing every pokemon?)
 But if they battle we need to keep track of their hp (health power).
 And the only way to do that is to alter the database.
-What would be perfect is a sql query that adds an `hp` column and default value of 60 to every row.
-That sql command should be put into a migration file in `db/`.
+What would be perfect is a sql quqry that adds an `hp` column and default value of 60 to every row.
+That sql query should be put into a migration file in `db/`.

-Once the `hp` column is set up there should be an instance method called `alter_hp` that will allow us to change a specific pokemon's health to a new hp.
-It will need to take a new health power as a parameter.
+Once the `hp` column is set up there should be an Pokemon class method called `alter_hp` that will allow us to change a specific pokemon's health to a new hp.
+It will need to take the id of the pokemon, a new health power as well as the database we're dealing with as arguments.

 Follow the pending specs for more information.
+(If you choose to skip the bonus section, be sure to comment out or delete the specs in the `spec/pokemon_spec.rb` file in the `describe 'BONUS' do... end` section in order to pass the lab.)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/pokemon-scraper' title='Objectives:'>Objectives:</a> on Learn.co and start learning to code for free.</p>